 The Rhodesian Ridgeback became famous in Africa for confronting and confounding lions and other dangerous prey, like leopards and baboons.
 His hallmark (and namesake) is the ridge, or stripe of backward-growing hair, on his back.
 Known as an all-purpose “Renaissance hound,” these dogs are fiercely independent and have a strong prey drive, but are also affectionate and even-tempered.

-Slim and athletic, the Saluki is one of the world’s oldest breads.
+Slim and athletic, the Saluki is one of the world’s oldest breeds.
 These swift sprinters served kings, including Egyptian pharaohs, as hunting hounds for thousands of years, and they even date back to Alexander the Great’s invasion of India in 326 B.C.

 Like the Irish Wolfhound, the Scottish Deerhound is one of the tallest dog breeds, and as its name suggests, it was bred to stalk giant, red deer.
 Regarded as the “Royal Dog of Scotland,” these gentle giants are dignified and polite.